Why study information?

 Because information is all-pervasive, UMSI’s programs are broadly interdisciplinary.
 The faculty come from many fields, from computer science to law to social networking to public health.
 The graduate student body is likewise diverse, representing well over 100 majors.

 We answer pressing questions about how technology affects social, cultural, political and commercial life.
 Breakthroughs bring questions: How will robots programmed with artificial intelligence change the workplace?
 How do we develop autonomous vehicles that instill trust in both passengers and pedestrians?
 How can data mined from personal fitness devices improve personal health?
 Do social networks strengthen or weaken family and community ties?
 We want to know that and so much more.

 In every case we ask: What do people need to improve their lives?
 How can information help?
 And how can we design technology to make it happen?

-- Harness the power and the capacity of information to affect positive change.
+- Harness the power and capacity of information to affect positive change

 Why study information?
 Because information changes everything.

 Sign up for our interest list and receive:

 - Invitations to exclusive information sessions and events